 - Avoiding sugary or acidic foods and beverages

 Here at Family and Implant Dentistry in Lincoln, NE, we’re proud to have a team of superb hygienists to help our patients.
 With more than 60 years of combined dental care experience between them, Michele, Janae, and Dawn love providing top-notch hygiene services and assistance to patients.
 Many of our patients even recognize them by face and name after years of positive experiences and exemplary treatment.

 How can I improve my dental health?

-In addition to participating in a regular oral hygiene routine of brushing twice daily, flossing every day, and rinsing between meals, you’ll want to schedule biannual appointments with our office for professional cleanings and checkups.
+In addition to your regular oral hygiene routine of brushing twice daily, flossing every day, and rinsing between meals, you’ll want to schedule biannual appointments with our office for professional cleanings and checkups.

 Here are a few detailed tips on how to improve your at-home oral hygiene regimen:

-- Position your toothbrush at a 45-degree angle near the gumline
+- Brush with your toothbrush at a 45-degree angle near the gumline

 - Clean your tongue

-- Protect your teeth with mouthguards if you grind or play sports
+- Protect your teeth with a mouthguard if you grind or play sports

 - Keep your gums strong with Vitamin D and calcium